espressif/idf-eclipse-plugin/HeapTracing.md

 ## Analyzing the Dump File

-In Espressif IDE you can analyze the dump files generated for a project.
+With IDF Eclipse Plugin you can analyze the dump files generated for a project.
 To analyze svdat dump file simply right click on it and from the context menu select Heap Dump Analysis.

 **Note: It is important to know that for analysis to be run properly the project should have been built and contain the appropriate symbols file**